-This review paper synthesises current knowledge of soil resources, degradation issues, and management strategies in Australia.
+This review paper synthesizes current knowledge of soil resources, degradation issues, and management strategies in Australia.
 We first outline the diversity of Australian soils and the major constraints limiting their function.
 We then examine the dominant forms of degradation, followed by a review of management practices and their effectiveness.
 Attention is also given to emerging technologies, Indigenous perspectives, and policy frameworks that shape soil management nationally.
 Finally, we identify research gaps and propose directions for future work.
 By bringing together biophysical, technological and socio-political dimensions, this review highlights the importance of integrated, adaptive, and collaborative approaches to ensure that Australia’s soils remain productive and resilient under changing conditions.

 2. Soil Resources of Australia